-During the three months ended March 31, 2024, we did not repurchase any of our common stock.
-Approximately \$21 million remains available under the Share Repurchase Program as of March 31, 2024.
+During the three and nine months ended September 30, 2024, we did not repurchase any of our common stock.
+As of September 30, 2024, approximately \$21 million remains available for share repurchases under the Share Repurchase Program.
+At present the Company has elected to retain cash for business development activities rather than making repurchases of its shares.